jumphone/Delia/README.md

     # Result:
     # mydelia$out: normalized to 1 (proportion matrix); colname is sample name, rowname is cell type
-    # mydelia$coef: non-normalized to 1 (coefficient matrix); colname is sample name, rowname is cell type
+    # mydelia$coef: unnormalized to 1 (coefficient matrix); colname is sample name, rowname is cell type